yasir2000/openwrt-oldwiki-md/OpenWrtDocs/Configuration.rst

 '''NOTE:''' LAN and WIFI are bridged together in br0 by default, on some devices WAN can be eth1 and LAN eth0.

-In general, the switch works the following way: It receives data (physical) on either lan port or on the wan port.
-Then the switch tags the packages (with VLAN), so Linux is able to see the difference and that way we have the vlan devices, which describe wan or lan port.

-[[BR]]The basic network configuration is handled by a series of NVRAM variables:
+The basic network configuration is handled by a series of NVRAM variables:
 {{{
 #!CSV
 NVRAM; Description